MyronKurus/polymer/comments_app/readme.md

 # Project Title

-This is test application, using Polymer - JavaScript library on client-side and node.js on the server side
+This is test application, using Polymer - JavaScript library on client-side, Node.js on the server side and Mongolab as database

 ## Getting Started